anatolitrifonov/BestFor/BestFor/BestFor.Dto/ReadMe.txt

 Models in UI will have data annotations enabled.

 Worst case scenario we convert Model to Dto.
 Not good but clean separation.

-Had to introdue Models because I can use localized annotations only on the level higher than services :(